pkmn/ps/CONTRIBUTING.md

 An important part of running the `import` script is examining all of the changes from Pokémon Showdown and updating any and all packages (generated or otherwise) that may require changes due to changes upstream.

-### `bundler.js`

-To simplify use in the browser, several packages offer a 'bundled' version of their code.
-Ideally, something like [`microbundle`](https://github.com/developit/microbundle) would provide a turn-key solution here, but due to various limitations `pkmn/ps` currently relies on a fragile form of bundle generation which involves handwritten `bundle` scripts.
-These scripts depend on [`bunder.js`](bundler.js) which ultimately calls [Babel](https://babeljs.io/) and [`terser`](https://github.com/terser/terser) on the manually concatenated bundle.
-Tests exist to confirm the bundled logic works as expected, but given that the bundling logic heavily depends on TypeScript's compiled output, anytime a change occurs the various `bundle` scripts will likely require adjustment.

 ### `publish`